byui-cit/wdd131/src/prove/blog-1.md

 			for some idea about how they work.
 		</p>
 		<p>
-			With the first Grid as a model you now should add the other two grids to the page.
+			With the first grid as a model you now should add the other two grids to the page.
 One to take the article details and place them to the left of the article content, and the other to place the articles to the left of the box that will contain our filters.
 Add the CSS to create those two grids.
 		</p>
 		<p>
 			You should follow the same process of identifying the Grid Container and Grid Items first.
 If all of the elements you need to be Grid Items do not share the same parent in the HTML, you may need to change your HTML structure so that they do.
 		</p>